What is CBD or Cannabidiol?

 Epilepsy, which has been strongly linked to CBD use in both anecdotal claims and clinical trials, also causes excitotoxicity to happen in the brain.
 The hope is that the intake of CBD could reduce the progress of this over-stimulation and ultimately reduce the level of damage caused in the brain.

-Can I take CBD everyday as a health supplement?
+Can I take CBD Everyday as a Health Food Supplement?

 You can take CBD as a daily health food supplement and in conjunction with a balanced food diet.
 CBD is not meant to replace any particular source of vitamins or minerals in your diet but rather acts as an additional supplement to an already healthy intake of food and nutrients.